 Congratulations on being selected to participate in one of the many campus programs that make up the Cardinal Quarter initiative.
 As you prepare for your summer experience, these resources may be helpful.

 Many of the Cardinal Quarter programs have a required or suggested course or series of workshops already associated with the program.
 If your program does not have a preparation course, consider these opportunities:

 Come learn from staff, students, and community partners about how to have a successful internship experience!
-This workshop series is presented by the Haas Center for Public Service in part to help you prepare for Cardinal Quarter experiences, or any internship you’re planning for summer.
-Each workshop is offered twice per week to accommodate your schedule, on Tuesdays from 4:30-5:20pm and Wednesdays from 12:30-1:20pm in the Haas Center’s DK Room.
+This weekly workshop series is presented by the Haas Center for Public Service in part to help you prepare for Cardinal Quarter experiences, or any internship you’re planning for summer.
+Workshops will be offered spring quarter in the Haas Center’s DK Room.
 Snacks and/or lunch will be served.

 If you want to take the entire series for a unit of credit, please sign up for EARTHSYS 9/HUMBIO 9/URBANST 101/ARTSINST 40/PUBLPOL 74/EDUC 9 on Axess.

 Explore the many Cardinal Courses that may be relevant as you prepare for your summer experience, or as options for future quarters after returning from your summer experience.

 Cultural Humility (video)

 How Can I do Good in the World (video)

 Principles of Ethical & Effective Service – Haas Center for Public Service

 International Service Curriculum Resources – Impact Abroad